Poland to redraw media tax proposal following protests

 WARSAW, Poland (AP) — Poland’s right-wing government said Tuesday it will redraw its proposed media advertising tax to make it fairer after it led to a media protest and condemnation from a coalition partner and critics abroad.

-Independent media suspended coverage for 24 hours last week in protest against the government’s proposal to tax advertising in the media.
-They say it would put many small news outlets out of business and undermine the freedom and variety of the country’s media landscape.
-They note they are already paying corporate tax from advertising and many other dues.
+Independent media outlets suspended coverage for 24 hours last week in protest against the government’s proposal to tax advertising in the media and in cinemas.

+The media companies say the tax would put many small news outlets out of business and undermine the freedom and variety of the country’s media landscape.
+They note they are already paying corporate tax from advertising and many other dues, while the government is generously subsidizing state-owned media.

 Critics in the European Union and the United States have stressed the importance of freedom of speech and media in a democracy.